jasonbisson/Google_Cloud_Terraform_Authetication/README.md

 # Terraform Deployment
-This repository has crawl,walk,run and fly versions of learning how to run terraform deployments on Google Cloud.
-The first section focuses on moving towards the best practice of using a service account with least privilege for the deployment and Google Storage as the Terraform backend.
-The end goal will be running infrastructure deployments in a pipeline, but with this guide you'll build the muscle of knowing how it works before handing the keys to the robots.
-Then they'll know how to fix the pipeline when terraform "weirdness" occurs.
+This repository has crawl, walk, run and fly versions of learning how to run terraform deployments on Google Cloud.
+The first section focuses on moving towards the best practice of using a service account with the least privilege for the deployment and Google Storage as the Terraform backend.
+The end goal will be running infrastructure deployments in a pipeline, but with this guide, you'll build the muscle of knowing how it works before handing the keys to the robots.
+Then they'll learn how to fix the pipeline when Terraform "weirdness" occurs.

 ## Software Requirements